SuperDotNet/superdotnet.github.io/content/posts/2018/Funding-Super.NET.md

 ### Option #2: Donations in Exchange for Something at a Later Date

-This is actually what I ended up doing with my "Honor Jar": donate and you get something of value that can be sold at a later date.
-The problem is that this "something of value" is my art, and while I am [certainly in love with myself](http://www.ossem.com/about/#franklin-albert-jones), it's a bit pretentious to think that my art is worthy of something to essentially invest in for later value.
+This is actually what I ended up exploring with my "Honor Jar": donate and you get something of value that can be sold at a later date.
+The problem is that this "something of value" is my art, and while I am [certainly in love with myself](https://en.wikipedia.org/wiki/Narcissus_(mythology)), it's a bit pretentious to think that my art is worthy of something to essentially invest in for later value.

 ### Option #3: ICO